-The question is, does the repetitive nature of the puzzles diminish my enjoyment for the overall game?
+The question is, does the repetitive nature of the puzzles diminish my enjoyment of the overall game?
 I’m really ‘Torn‘ about how I feel…

 The story of Torn is a rather intriguing one as you uncover new information at the same pace as our protagonist, Katherine Patterson.
 Katherine is a keen blogger who stumbles upon a fantastical mansion one day as she’s strolling around the forest.
 As she’s of a curious nature, and she wants a new story for her blog, she decides to investigate this strange building.
 After a series of unfortunate events, it’s uncovered that the mansion belongs to a Dr. Talbot, a genius in his field of intrusive psychic-medication, and his wife.
 Both the doctor and his wife vanished from the face of the Earth 64 years ago and nobody has stepped foot within this magnificent structure since.